You can find this same info here for download: Link to downloadable Internet TV Connectivity for Residents

 Check Out the Student Technology Toolkit!

-Find out everything you need to know about the technology tools available to UNF students: Email, Blackboard, UNF Mobile App, Passwords, Virtual Lab and much more.
+Find out everything you need to know about the technology tools available to UNF students: Email, Canvas, UNF Mobile App, Passwords, Virtual Lab and much more.
 Visit

 Quick Tips for Residence Hall Connectivity